Mendasp/NS2Plus/README.md

 	- When opening the options menu in a server with restricted options, the option label will turn red when it conflicts.
 The setting will get saved, but won't get applied until you join a server without the restriction.
 	- Updated Rantology's alien bars.
 	- You can now toggle the ambient sounds back on after setting them to off.
+	- Added new option for Instant alien health bars.
+(Thanks kmg!).

 - 28/04/2014 (Build 264):
 	- Changed map changing method for the mod updater, since the previous one was being blocked by the NSL Mod.